ClusterLabs/PAF/support.md

 Please, use github issues in priority for bugs, setup problems and development discussions.

-As an alternative, you ca use the pgsql-general mailing list for general questions.
+As an alternative, you can use the pgsql-general mailing list for general questions.
 See the [https://www.postgresql.org/community/lists/subscribe/](subscription) page.

 The archives are are available on [https://www.postgresql.org/list/pgsql-general/](postgresql.org).